-2. What people, organization, and technology issues had to be addressed when implementing Business Sufficiency, Business Sphere, and Decision Cockpits?
+1. What management, organization, and technology issues had to be addressed when implementing Business Sufficiency, Business Sphere, and Decision Cockpits?

-People: Managers and executives were receiving data and information but only when it was days or weeks old-too late to make on-the-spot decisions and immediately solve problems.
+Management: Managers and executives were receiving data and information but only when it was days or weeks old-too late to make on-the-spot decisions and immediately solve problems.